 0 images remaining

-Slight bone marrow oedema medial in pubic bones, more pronounced on the right side, near the origin of the adductor longus.
+Slight bone marrow edema medial in pubic bones, more pronounced on the right side, near the origin of the adductor longus.
 Fluid located at the aponeurosis of rectus abdominis-adductor longus in keeping with a secondary cleft, best appreciated on the oblique PD fatsat series.

-No muscular atrophy, fatty change or oedema.
+No muscular atrophy, fatty change or edema.